-The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recognized approximately \$122,000 and \$105,000 for the years ended November 30, 2009 and 2008, respectively, of foreign income tax expense.
-The increase in foreign tax expense is attributable to the increase in royalties recognized during fiscal 2009.
+The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in certain geographic areas where the Company has license agreements.
+The Company recorded approximately \$158,000 and \$122,000 for the years ended November 30, 2010 and 2009, respectively, of foreign income tax expense, which is included in income tax benefit (expense) in the accompanying consolidated statements of income.
+The increase in foreign tax expense is attributable to the increase in royalties recognized during fiscal 2010.